 Difficulty Tracking Calories

-It’s one story to find a new diet to adapt to your lifestyle, but it’s another to commit to one long enough to see results.
+It’s one thing to find a new diet that fits your lifestyle, but another to commit to it long enough to see results.

 How 3-D Imaging Will Remove Your Body Fat Better

-The medical community often refer to height/weight ratios for weight management, but rarely observe a patient’s body fat percentage as a standard for healthy body mass composition.
+The medical community often uses height-to-weight ratios for weight management but rarely considers body fat percentage, which can provide a clearer measure of healthy body mass composition.

-Body fat percentage numbers were difficult to calculate in the past because older devices were big, expensive, and mostly inaccurate (located away from the general population on athletic training facilities and specialized clinics).
+Body fat percentage calculations were difficult in the past because older devices were large, expensive, and mostly inaccurate (located in athletic training facilities and specialized clinics, away from the general population).

-With technology becoming much more innovative and affordable, many strength & conditioning coaches are using new devices to provide better services to their clients.
+As technology becomes increasingly innovative and affordable, many strength & conditioning coaches are using new devices to provide better services to their clients.

 This is a live demo of a new scale called 3-D Naked Fit that can be installed at home: